 Alternative therapies for nystagmus

-Various alternative therapies have been tried by people with nystagmus and, although there is no scientific evidence that they work, some people say they have led to improved vision.
-These include acupuncture, cranial osteopathy, yoga, Pilates and Alexander Technique.
+Various alternative therapies have been tried by people with nystagmus and, although there is no robust clinical or scientific evidence that they work, some people say they have led to improved vision.
+These include vision therapy, acupuncture, cranial osteopathy and Alexander Technique.

-Relaxation techniques can help indirectly by reducing stress and helping people to stay calm.
+Relaxation techniques and meditation, or things like Yoga, Pilates or Tai Chi can help indirectly by reducing stress and helping people to stay calm.
 It has been found that, with both congenital and acquired nystagmus, the calmer and more rested a person is, the less the impact of their nystagmus on their sight and general well being.
 This can mean improved vision and a greater ability to focus.
 People with acquired nystagmus also find that the worst effects of oscillopsia are alleviated if they are free from anxiety, fatigue and stress.